flixi67/thesis-template/README.md

 5. To create the final output, knit `thesis.Rmd`.

 ### Citing
-1. To cite a source, you add the `BibTex` entry to
+1. To cite a source, you add the `BibTex` entry to the `references.bib` file
+2. The citing syntax is straightforward.
+Use @key or [@key, p.
+1] for in-text citations, the reference list will be created automatically accordingly.

 ## Notes